enfermero-dev/landing_venta/readme.md

 ## Visuals and preview 👀

-You can view my current progress [here](https://marceloandresmendoza.github.io/landing_venta/)!
+You can view the current deployed version [here](https://marceloandresmendoza.github.io/landing_venta/)!

 ## How to clone 🚀